Montreal organized crime figure Francesco Del Balso killed in daylight shooting

 There have been no arrests, and the investigation is ongoing.

+Antonio Nicaso, a Queen's University professor and author who has written extensively on Montreal organized crime, told CTV News that his killing "confirms that the Montreal war is not yet over."

+"And the power vacuum caused by the death of Vito Rizzuto continues to provoke violence among the various factions of what was once the most powerful Mafia family in Canada," Nicaso said in an interview Monday evening.

-Del Balso is a known Mafia associate of the Rizzuto organized crime family.
-He was arrested in September for allegedly trying to extort nuns and a priest at the Saint-Maxime Church in Laval.
+Del Balso was arrested in September for allegedly trying to extort nuns and a priest at the Saint-Maxime Church in Laval.

 In 2006, he was arrested in Project Colisee during a police sweep of the Montreal Mafia.
 He was convicted of gangsterism and conspiracy to import and sell cocaine to the Hell's Angels.
 He was released in 2016, reinterned and then released again in 2017.